 The authors’ top tip for time management in law school is to turn off the cell phone, don’t read e-mail, don’t read or post on Facebook, Twitter or any social media.
 Schedule breaks, which they say are important, every hour.
 They also say a good way to manage time in laws school is to study efficiently to get the most out of the time spent studying—a tip that would work for students in any field, at any level.

-Writing in the comments on that page, Bo stated something telling about the quality of education:
+Writing in the comments on a page giving various law school students' study times, Bo stated something telling about the quality of education: